galejohn/ToolPath/README.md

 # ToolPath
-making toolpaths for 3d printing, CNC, etc.
+making toolpaths for 3D printing and CNC